Long-standing mystery of modified human skulls in ancient Japan solved by new analysis – KION546

 Other researchers had previously speculated about the flattened Hirota skulls in Japan, but it was unknown whether the Hirota modifications were deliberate or merely a byproduct of other cultural practices.

 For the new study, the scientists 3D-scanned and digitally modeled 19 adult Hirota skulls to conduct more detailed morphological analysis.
-The team compared them to adult skulls from two other ancient Japanese groups — Jomon and Doigahama — which had similar cranial deformations.
+The team compared them to adult skulls from two other ancient Japanese groups — Jomon and Doigahama.

 “We examined abnormalities in cranial sutures that might have formed during growth and development by utilizing a novel 3D visualization method of cranial surfaces,” Seguchi and Loftus explained.
 This new technique revealed an unprecedented level of detail in subtle bone shapes.